Who am I?

 I’ve been interested in flags since middle school.
 I did not understand why I liked flags or history.
 I just thought it was cool, and that was it.
 It wasn’t until recently that I discovered the real reason why I like flags and history.

 I hope, with my project, to let the younger generation remember the past through recognizable symbols.
+We can create an empathetic community through learning about our own unique stories.
 I mean, what better way to teach culture than through the intricacies of flag design?

 Contact me